CtrlK

 Progressive Disclosure

-The skill references `references/patterns.md` at the end, which is good progressive disclosure.
-However, no bundle files are provided to verify this reference resolves.
-The content itself is somewhat monolithic—the vendor documentation standards, cross-reference patterns, and validation guidelines could potentially be split into separate files for a skill of this length (~130 lines of substantive content).
+The skill references `references/patterns.md` at the end, which is good progressive disclosure, but no bundle files are provided to verify this exists.
+The content itself is somewhat monolithic—the vendor documentation standards, cross-reference patterns, and validation guidelines could potentially be split into separate files.
+However, the use of tables and clear section headers provides reasonable internal organization.

 2 / 3